 “He’s just got a nose for the ball,” W.F.
 West coach Dan Hill said.
 “He has an uncanny ability to know what he saw and fly to the ball.
 He recognizes formations and understands tendencies.
 He’s the savviest football player I’ve ever coached.”

 It’s not by accident that Haller, a three-year starter, knows how to predict what offenses are going to do and how to stop them.
 He spends more time watching film than anyone on the team, Hill said.
 It’s the type of dedication that helped him rack up 55 total tackles, force two fumbles, recover two fumbles, pick off one pass and score a defensive touchdown.
 It’s also why Haller is The Chronicle’s All-Area Defensive MVP.

 “I just try to get the ball as fast as I can,” Haller said.
 “A lot of the times my teammates would push them right to me.
 I like making tackles and trying to get a pick six.”

 Haller is now deciding on whether to play football at Montana Tech or to attend classes at Centralia College.

-Senior halfback Max Taylor made the most of his switch from a first-team all-league wideout as a junior in 2019, to halfback his senior season and earning first-team all-league honors there, too.
+Senior halfback Max Taylor made the most of his switch from a first-team all-league wideout as a junior in 2019, switching to halfback his senior season and earning first-team all-league honors there, too.
 Taylor rushed 50 times for 442 yards, at an 8.4 yards-per-carry clip, and seven rushing TDs.
-He also showed flashes of his old self in the passing game, with 96 receiving yards and another two scores.
+He also showed flashes of his brilliance in the passing game, with 96 receiving yards and another two scores.